humdingerb/quicklaunch/ReadMe.md

 The setup window shows these options:

 *	_Show Deskbar replicant_ — puts the QuickLaunch icon into the Deskbar tray.
 Click on it to start QuickLaunch.
 *   _Show the version of an application_ — only really useful when having older and newer versions of an app installed.
 *   _Show the path to an application_ — interesting when you have several copies of an application.
-*   _Wait for a second letter before starting the search_ — starts QuickLaunch
-	with the previous search.
+*   _Wait for a second letter before starting the search_ — starts QuickLaunch with the previous search.
 *   _Remeber last search term_ — probably only useful for slow systems.
-*   _Launch applications with a single click_ — instead of requiring the usual
+*   _Launch applications with a single click_ — instead of requiring the usual double-click.
-	double-click.
 *   _Window always on top_ — the window floats modally in front of all others.
 Useful if you start a few apps after another and don't want to lose QuickLauch under the newly opening windows.
 *   _Ignore these files & folders (and their subfolders)_ that you can add and remove from the list with the buttons at the bottom.
-You can also right- click an app in the main window's result list to add that specific app to the ignore list or drag & drop any application or folder from Tracker or an app from QuickLaunch's main window into it. _DEL_ removes the selected items from the ignore list.
+You can also right-click an app in the main window's result list to add that specific app to the ignore list or drag & drop any application or folder from Tracker or an 	app from QuickLaunch's main window into it.
+_DEL_ removes the selected items from the ignore list.

 ### Tips & Tricks

 *   Assign a keycombo to QuickLaunch in Haiku's Shortcuts preferences, like _OPT_ + _SPACEBAR_, for even quicker QuickLaunching apps.
 *   Use '\*' as wildcards, e.g. "\*play" for all apps with "play" in their name.
-*   _SHIFT_ + _RETURN_ will keep the QuickLaunch window open after launching the
+*   _SHIFT_ + _RETURN_ will keep the QuickLaunch window open after launching the app.
-	app.
-*   _CTRL_ + _RETURN_ will open an app's location in Tracker instead of
+*   _CTRL_ + _RETURN_ will open an app's location in Tracker instead of launching it.
-	launching it.
 *   These folders are ignored by default:
 `B_SYSTEM_ADDONS_DIRECTORY` and `B_TRASH_DIRECTORY`
 In other words, applications in Trash are ignored, as well as add-ons.
 `B_SYSTEM_BIN_DIRECTORY` used to be ignored, but since especially ported software often ends up in the /bin folder, that is a bad idea.
 You'll have to remove unwanted commandline apps manually now, e.g. via _Add to ignore list_ of the context menu.
+*	If you happen to use an app or a script that doesn't show up in QuickLaunch (and is in a writable location), you can add these atrributes in Terminal to the app or script:
+`addattr BEOS:TYPE application/x-vnd.Be-elfexecutable /path/to/your/app-or-script`
+`addattr BEOS:APP_SIG  application/x-vnd.anything-unique /path/to/your/app-or-script`

 ### Download